Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 GROUP BY 1;
 ```

-I use `distinct` to count unique days .
+I used `distinct` to count unique days .
 customer_id|	days_visited
 ---------|--------
 A	|4